Policy and Purpose

 Storage of Records

-Questions concerning whether or not certain files can be destroyed can be directed to Mark Case at phone extension 7-8657, email address email@example.com.
+Questions concerning records management and the destruction of records can be directed to Mark Case at phone extension 7-8657, email address firstname.lastname@example.org.